Why your hair is stressing you out: hair and hormonal changes

 Hair care products for teens: lessen their stress with these Hairy Jayne hair care gifts for teenagers.

-Women’s hair and the menstrual cycle
+Women’s hair and hormones during the menstrual cycle

 Hormonal changes during your period can be responsible for bad hair days (as well as bad mood days).
 Sebum production influenced by hormones like testosterone and estrogen can mean greasy skin and hair.